 to make the Church healthy.
 He has always reached beyond denominational lines because he has a Kingdom mindset.
 He has facilitated local ministerial associations, and Global Day of Prayer and National Day of Prayer observances.
 Jim sings and plays guitar and led worship through music for many years.
 He still enjoys being part of the Worship Team with other musicians at Richland.
 Jim was the pastor of Fairfields Baptist Church in Northumberland County, Virginia, for just over fifteen years.
 As a pastor, Jim saw firsthand how so many Christians are captive to the lies of Satan and are lacking the joy and freedom we should have in Christ, and he resolved to learn how to make a real difference, asking the Holy Spirit to teach him.
 The Lord moved Jim to Stafford County, and his first Sunday as pastor of Richland Baptist Church was August 22, 1999.
 When Jim was called as the pastor of Richland Baptist Church, he brought healing and deliverance ministry with him.
 He has a passion to see individual Christians experiencing abundant life, and the Body of Christ healthy and walking in freedom and authority so that the Church can accomplish all Jesus called us to do in his great name.
 Jim has a heart to foster authentic biblical community and to train others to minister effectively as individuals and in small teams.
 Through years of training, study, and extensive personal experience in ministering freedom, Jim has developed a highly effective ministry style which emphasizes ministering the love of the Father with quiet authority in Jesus’ name and a dependence upon the guidance of the Holy Spirit.
 He is constantly learning and integrating new insights into making the ministry more effective.
 In September of 2011 Jim founded The Church Unchained: LukeNine1&2 Ministries as a separate 501(c)(3) ministry in partnership with Richland Baptist Church.
 This was done because he saw the tremendous need for this kind of ministry throughout the larger Body of Christ and he recognized the need to overcome the limitations on such a ministry which are often associated with being closely identified with a specific church or denomination.
 Thorough and comprehensive ministry to the whole person with a systematic dismantling of the devil’s lies and the removal of demonic interference in the life of the believer is at the heart of The Church Unchained’s approach to healing and deliverance.
 People have come from all over the region, as well as other states, to be ministered to.
 Jim has ministered in Mexico, Mozambique, Israel, Kenya, Guatemala, and India (where he has a special, ongoing partnership with an emphasis on ministering healing and deliverance, training of pastors, encouraging churches, and praying for and feeding widows, orphans and lepers.
 The teams The Church Unchained: LukeNine1&2 Ministries and Richland Baptist Church have sent have seen God do amazing things in India, with thousands of people receiving healing, and the manifestation of miracles.
 Many who have experienced wounding in other churches have found Richland a safe place to heal, and it gives Jim great pleasure that Richland Baptist is a place where people experience the presence of God and receive healing in all forms as they are discipled to work to expand the kingdom of God.

 Martina joined our staff in September of 2018.
 She was born and raised in Germany, where she met her husband while he was stationed there with the military.
 They moved to Hartwood with their three children in 2008.
-Their oldest daughter graduated from college, their younger daughter recently graduated from high school and their son is in his third year of high school.
+Their oldest daughter graduated from college, Their younger daughter recently graduated from high school and their son is in his last year of high school.

 She loves to minister the Gospel of the Kingdom, bringing hope and healing to a lost generation.
 She also loves spending time with the greater body of Christ and has a great passion to see unity in the Church of Jesus Christ.
 Her favorite hobby is being with the city-wide church in worship and intercession.
 She also enjoys hiking and catching up with friends.